How to Boost Immune System During Covid

-Here are some tried and true practices to boost immunity and improve general mental and physical health.
+Here are some tried and true practices to boost immune system and improve general mental and physical health.

 The more tools in your wellness belt this year the better.

 Be mindful of what you’re eating and think of ways to diversify your daily intake of nutrients.
 Sure sure, I’ve been at home baking everyday like the rest of you, but I’ve also increased my consumption of fermented foods, and herbs and spices that boost the immune system.
 Fermented foods, like kimchi, miso, and sauerkraut, are packed with beneficial probiotics that improve digestion and help build a stronger immunity.
 Many fermented foods also contain substantial levels of zinc and vitamin C, which also help you stay healthy or bounce back faster if you are under the weather.
 I’ve also upped my intake of garlic and ginger.
 My family loves garlic and there was a period of my life where my dad would eat raw cloves every morning and eventually built up such a level in his body that his natural musk was just garlic.
 Now my mom makes him take garlic pills instead, for the sake of their marriage.
 I roast cloves with veggies, I blend a little bit extra into hummus, I diffuse it into olive oil if I’m feeling extra fancy.
 Garlic has several biological compounds that support good health, and maybe the most notable one is called allicin.
 Allicin reduces inflammation, has antioxidant benefits, as well as antimicrobial, anti-fungal, and antiviral properties.